Group dining in Amsterdam

 Hotel de Goudfazant

-This hip restaurant on the water edge of Amsterdam Noord is massive – 1,200 metres squared, in fact – making it a great choice for larger group dinners (30-50 people).
+This hip restaurant on the waterfront of Amsterdam Noord is massive, making it a great choice for larger group dinners (30-50 people).
 The restaurant’s raw, industrial and trendy style is certainly unique, but it still fits right in with Noord’s vibe.
-Hotel de Goudfazant has some impressive decorations, such as vintage cars, a chandelier made of glass bottles and fine-linen tablecloths, and the staff are always attentive and polite.
+Hotel de Goudfazant also has some impressive decorations, including vintage cars, a chandelier made of glass bottles and linen tablecloths, and the staff are always attentive and polite.
 The restaurant is a go-to spot for many of Amsterdam’s creative professionals too.